karmaniverous/number-one-fan/README.md

 ## Extras

+* App watches who you follow on ANY platform and follows that person for you on EVERY platform.
 * You could watch a set of profiles & follow whover they follow.
 * You could automatically follow new platforms for a given target.